facelessuser/coloraide/docs/src/markdown/gamut.md

 we interpolate it's whiteness between 0, masking off chroma so that we are only interpolating lightness.
 We do this interpolation in CIELCh, which is known to have chroma that can swing very far outside the visible spectrum when interpolating hues at more extreme lightness.
 Finally, we gamut map in various LCh models.
-What we can observe is some models will struggle to map some of these colors as the models hue preservation can break down at extreme limits.
+What we can observe is some models will struggle to map some of these colors as the hue preservation can break down at extreme limits.
+In the cases below, this specifically happens due to negative XYZ values that are produced due to high chroma in lower lightness.
 Some models can tolerate this more than others.

 ```py play